OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 ### Matrix type

 Use a two-dimensional array type to have the parameter or return value be a matrix of values.
-For example, the type `number[][]` indicates a matrix of numbers. `string[][]` indicates a matrix of strings.
+For example, the type `number[][]` indicates a matrix of numbers and `string[][]` indicates a matrix of strings.

 ### Error type